New updates announced by IRCC for the Intra-Company Transfers Program

 The upcoming Levels Plan, set to be released on November 1, will be the first to include specific goals for temporary residents.
 This plan outlines Canada’s immigration targets for the next year and includes estimates for the following two years.

-The new updates for the Intra-Company Transferee (ICT) program show that IRCC is taking a more careful and strict approach.
+The new updates for the Intra-Company Transfers (ICT) program show that IRCC is taking a more careful and strict approach.
 These changes are part of a bigger plan to reduce the number of temporary residents in Canada and to ensure that work permits are given only when truly needed.
 With clearer rules for ICTs, updated guidelines for free trade agreements, and a focus on limiting temporary residents, the goal is to find a better balance between supporting the economy and managing immigration.
 As Canada gets ready to release the new Levels Plan on November 1, these changes will be important in shaping how temporary and permanent immigration is managed in the future.

 Find out if you are eligible to get in Canada